-One thing that a call script should surely entail is how to handle objections.
+One thing that a call scripts should surely entail is how to handle objections.
 In B2B cold calling, objections are very common.
 One of the most common things prospects say is that they are not interested and that they don’t have time to talk.

 Schedule time to call

-Best practices on B2B cold calling mention around 4 hours set aside daily for these activities.
+The best practices on B2B cold calling mention around 4 hours set aside daily for these activities.
 Any more, and it will become tiring; any less, it will take you too long to reach everybody on that calling list you have.

 This cannot be overstated: in B2B cold calling, sales development representatives need to build resilience.
 Sometimes, the overwhelming rejection can cause them to lose motivation and productivity or leave them thinking that B2B cold calling is not effective.

 On the contrary!
 The secret is to power through, build resilience and employ other useful B2B cold calling techniques.

 Update the information in your CRM

 In order to be data-driven, you need good data.
 Therefore, you need to update the information on your prospects in your CRM, preferably during B2B cold calling.
 By adding new information on your prospects, you will help to build internal knowledge on your buyer personas.

 It cannot be stressed enough: making notes is crucial during B2B cold calling.
 It will help you update information in your CRM without a hassle.
 Moreover, it will make you a better listener!
 Make it a priority to listen to what your prospects are saying instead of following your script blindly.
 After all, the best calls are those in which you speak as little as possible.